 Free, outdoors, and socially distant, explore both sides of Big Spring Park starting on November 27, The Tinsel Trail returns with an annual display of 300 live Christmas trees decorated by local business, groups and families.
 Whether you like odd and unique or traditional, white lights or colored, there are plenty of trees to enjoy as you meander around the park.
 Lit daily from dusk to midnight, the trees will be up until January 3.

 If you love holiday lights and can’t get enough, the Huntsville Botanical Garden’s 25th annual Galaxy of Lights display is up November 13 through January 2.
-With more than 200 displays and 2.5 miles, it is open 5:15 p,m. to 8:30 p.m.
+With more than 200 displays and 2.5 miles, it is open from 5:15 p.m. to 8:30 p.m.
 Cost is $25 - $30 per passenger car and be sure to order your tickets online.
 Learn more insider tips here.

 One of Huntsville's favorite holiday traditions, Santa's Village, has turned into EarlyWorks Children's Museum's Night's of Santa.
 Dates for 2021 will be announced soon, but each night starting at 5:00 p.m., guests can see Santa's magic wonderland and even the head elf himself.
 Tickets must be purchased in advance those over 1-year-old.